platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 The certificate will not renew unless it has less than one month remaining; trying twice a month is sufficient to ensure a certificate is never less than 2 weeks from expiring.

-## Let's Encrypt limits and branch names
+## Let's Encrypt limits, errors and branch names

 You may encounter Let's Encrypt certificates failing to provision after the build hook has completed: